-Evaluation of the contributions to the first stage of the competition has been completed.
-The following three teams have been invited to submit their contribution for the second stage:
+After evaluation of the contributions submitted in the first phase, the following three teams were invited to submit their contribution for the second stage:

 - Federal University of Santa Catarina: Bruno de Lima, Iago Silvestre, Pedro Henrique Dias, Jomi Hübner, Leandro Becker, Maiquel de Brito.

 - Universidade Federal de Minas Gerais: Artur Costa, João Baião, Leonardo Santos, Sofia Paiva.

 - University of São Paulo/SEMEAR: Lucas Cavalcanti, Guilherme Castro, Raul Cotrim Ferreira, Daniel Miguita, Matheus Martins, Guilherme Villela.

 During the second session of the presentation, there were demonstrations from the teams but also from Brazilian companies working in the aerospace sector as well as research groups showing their work in the form of an exposition open to the general public.

 Afterwards, the Jury in a closed section announced the USP-SEMEAR team (NoFire Squad Project) as the winner.

 The swarm is able to search the terrain, find the region of fire, and initiate a strategy to slow down the spread of the flames.
 To understand the problem from the firefighters’ point of view, the Team met professionals from the Fire Department.
 The firefighting strategy was based on the way firefighters work.
 In this sense, one of the drones leads the others, helping them to position themselves to launch anti-fire substances in the regions surrounding the flames, thus preventing the fire from spreading quickly to regions not yet reached.